strapi/strapi-starter-nuxt-e-commerce/README.md

 ### Payment service

 This starter is using [Snipcart](https://snipcart.com/) which allows you setup a shopping cart on any website.
-They wrote a [tutorial](https://snipcart.com/blog/strapi-nuxt-ecommerce-tutorial?utm_source=twitter&utm_medium=facebook&utm_campaign=strapi) teaching you how to create this website but selling cupcakes!
+They wrote a [tutorial](https://snipcart.com/blog/strapi-nuxt-ecommerce-tutorial) teaching you how to create this website but selling cupcakes!

+Payment will not work on localhost, we are redirecting you to this [tutorial](https://snipcart.com/blog/develop-a-snipcart-powered-website-locally-using-ngrok) if you want to test payment locally.

 ### Getting started